 Similar to the previous rule, spaces between words in folder names or filenames may result in broken URL links after uploading to a web server or LMS.
 Though your Windows operating system or LAN server will be able to resolve hyperlinks containing spaces, the rules of the internet are somewhat different.
 Web servers and web browsers do not expect to find spaces in a URL.
 They’ll interpret the spaces to mean the end of the URL, and therefore your carefully crafted hyperlinks will break.

 The recommended way to separate words in a folder or file name is to use an underscore character or a hyphen.
-So instead of creating links like my course/my first course module.htm which would break, you should replace the spaces with underscore characters so that the link target is my_course/my_first_module.htm or even use hyphens such as in my-course/my-first-module.htm.
+So instead of creating links like my course/my first course module.htm which would break when loaded to a web server, you should replace the spaces with underscore characters so that the link target is my_course/my_first_module.htm or even use hyphens such as in my-course/my-first-module.htm.